 Nicole also participated in the AIAS conference in the Fall of 2012.
 She was awarded second place for the design of a public library in Gevgelija, Macedonia in an international competition sponsored by the United Nations Development Program, and has received accolades for various other architectural submissions throughout her design career.

 Graduate Coordinator Emerging Technologies

-Benjamin Rice is an architect and a principal of Matter Management.
+Benjamin Rice is principal of Matter Management.
 Before joining Matter Management Benjamin helped deliver high profile architectural projects and competitions ranging in scope from residential, to commercial, to transportation for some of the worlds leading architectural firms.

 Benjamin’s work, both personal and professional, has been published and exhibited widely.
 Recent exhibitions include the A+D Museum in Los Angeles, the Storefront for Art and Architecture in New York, and the Denver Art Museum.
 Recent publications include On Ramp, Pidgin Magazine, TARP, eVolo Magazine, and The Huffington Post.

 Benjamin is a full time faculty member and graduate coordinator for emerging technologies at the Academy of Art University.
 He was a Lecturer at the UC Berkeley College of Environmental Design and a Senior Lecturer at the California College of the Arts.
 He has also taught previously at the Virginia Tech School of Architecture + Design, as an assistant at the Southern California Institute of Architecture and the Princeton University School of Architecture, as well as having been involved with several international workshops.
 He received his Bachelor of Architecture from the Southern California Institute of Architecture where he is a graduate of distinction, and his Master of Architecture from the Princeton University School of Architecture where he was a Fellow of the Graduate School.